IT Qualifications are in High Demand

 Auckland Specific Information

-The Postgraduate Diploma in Information Technology (PGDipIT) is a one year Level 8 full-time programme with a minimum of 120 credits.
+The PGDipIT is a one year Level 8 full-time programme with a minimum of 120 credits.
 It enables those who have completed a computing degree to achieve a postgraduate level qualification in information technology.

 If you have completed a degree level qualification in a related area (e.g. business, visual arts and science) and have appropriate IT work experience in a junior/middle management position, or are a tertiary graduate who has appropriate work experience in a middle/senior management position and wish to improve your skills and gain a higher-level qualification then this is the programme for you.

-As a graduate of the PGDipIT you will have an understanding of the broad conceptual and theoretical elements involved in the IT arena, including:
+As a graduate of the PGDipIT you will have an understanding of the broad conceptual and theoretical elements involved in the information and communications technology area.
+This includes:

-- A sound knowledge of the IT environment and its effective management.
+- A sound knowledge of the information technology environment and its effective management.

 - The ability to analyse the needs of business and make recommendations for IT services and systems.

-- The ability to advise on, develop and implement innovations leading to a more efficient use of resources within a dynamic IT environment.
+- The ability to advise on, develop and implement innovations leading to a more efficient use of resources within a dynamic information technology environment.

 - The ability to relate to and communicate effectively with personnel and clients having diverse backgrounds.